 2024 Recipients

-Amanda Ong – Servant Leader Honoree
+Amanda Ong – 2016 Steamer – 10th Anniversary Servant Leader Award

 Amanda Ong joined Girls STEAM Institute as a student 8 years ago and is honored to have the opportunity to return and speak at the 10th Anniversary Gala.
 She recently joined Microsoft as a software engineer after graduating with her Masters in Computer Science from the University of Washington.
 In addition to computer science, Amanda is particularly passionate about computer science education, working as both a teaching assistant and lecturer for programming courses at the University of Washington, as well as a volunteer teacher with the TEALS program.
 She is energized by finding new ways to help students understand concepts and believes that the best way to learn is through teaching.